Zainulabdin-turkmen/Zainulabdin-turkmen/README.md

 ## Hi there 👋

-- 👋 Hi, I’m @Zainulabdin-turkmen
+- 👋 Hi, I’m Zainulabdin Turkmen
 - 👀 I’m interested in coding and learning new things
 - 🌱 I’m currently learning  CSS and JavaScript
 - 💞️ I’m looking to collaborate on ...